Meeting the moment

 Vaccinated: No quarantine or Covid testing is required for vaccinated people after domestic travel within the US.
 We ask however that you stay vigilant and talk to your guides if you experience any unwellness post flight.

-- 7 days of quarantine with a viral test during days 3 -5 that turns out negative (total quarantine is 7 days).
+- A viral test during days 2 -5 after travel that turns out negative.

 Before you travel:

-The CDC requires a negative test in order to enter the US.
+As of 13th June 2022 the USA no longer requires a negative test in order to board a flight to the US.
+Current Homeland Security requirements still say that unvaccinated non-US-resident travellers may not enter the USA.
 Make sure you understand and follow all airline and destination requirements related to travel, testing, or quarantine, which may differ from U.S. requirements.
 If you do not follow your destination’s requirements, you may be denied entry and required to return to the United States.

 After you arrive (vaccinated):

 - Get tested with a viral test before you arrive at the program.